sagemath/sagewiki_to_gh-2022-10-10/dynamics/ArithmeticAndComplex.md

  * issue with dynatomic polynomials (see (5) from ([[http://trac.sagemath.org/ticket/14219|#14219]])

- * reduced form on endomorphisms =  i.e., compute an `SL(2,Z)` transformation that makes the coefficients small.
+ * reduced form of endomorphisms -  i.e., compute an `SL(2,Z)` transformation that makes the coefficients small.
 The simplest approach would be to "reduce" the binary form describing the fixed points or (if that's too degenerate) the points of period n for some small n.
 See [Stoll, Michael; Cremona, John E., On the reduction theory of binary forms.
 J. Reine Angew.
 Math.
 565 (2003), 79–99.], which is fairly easy to implement and which would be useful to have in sage anyway.

  * Ponies (Patrick)